abhijeet586/ghost-writer/README.md

 Used Render.com for backend server run.

-Used github pages for hosting the forntend.
+Used github pages for hosting the frontend.

 Used Cors for communication.